This page provides instructions on configuring Network Visibility to monitor applications running on Kubernetes.

 Before You Begin

-- Ensure that you have at least one pod with a Java Agent (version 4.4 or higher) deployed to the same cluster as the Network Agent.
+- You have at least one pod with a Java Agent (version 4.4 and later) deployed to the same cluster as the Network Agent.

-Ensure that TCP port 3892 is not already used by the node.
-Port 3892 will be used by the application pods to communicate with the DaemonSet.
+The TCP port 3892 is not already used by the node.
+The application pods use port 3892 to communicate with the DaemonSet.

-To deploy Network Visibility with Kubernetes, you must first create a Docker image for the Network Visibility DaemonSet and push the image to your Docker Trusted Registry.
+To configure Network Visibility with Kubernetes, you must first create a Docker image for the Network Visibility DaemonSet and push the image to your Docker Trusted Registry.

-Paste the sample Dockerfile below into a text file and save the file.
+Paste this sample Dockerfile into a text file and save the file.

-Navigate to the directory where you saved the Dockerfile.
-Build the Docker image by running the following command:
+Navigate to the directory where you saved the Dockerfile and build the Docker image by entering the following command:

 Push the Docker image to your Docker Trusted Registry.

-- In the configuration file, update these fields:
+- In the configuration file, update the following fields:

-- image (under containers): The file path to the DaemonSet image in your Docker Trusted Registry.
+containers): the file path to the DaemonSet image in your Docker Trusted Registry.

-- name (under imagePullSecrets): The key for your Docker Trusted Registry.
+imagePullSecrets): the key for your Docker Trusted Registry.

-Deploy the Network Visibility agent for Kubernetes by running the following command:
+Deploy the Network Agent in Kubernetes by entering the following command:

 Configure Network Visibility to Monitor Application Pods

-- In the Controller UI, enable socket instrumentation so that you can to map network metrics to application flows.
-For instructions on enabling socket instrumentation, see Set Up the Network and App Agents.
+- In the Controller UI, enable socket instrumentation to map network metrics to application flows.
+See Set Up the Network and App Agents.